Paulie-Aditya/quiz_bot/README.md

 <li>Fastest Finger Type Quiz will now end only when someone answers correctly, or the time ends</li>
 </ul>

-Upon implementation of the ‘/start’ command, the Bot will respond with an Embed with a Button asking people to join.
-Click on this button to come up on the leaderboard and participate in the Quiz!

-At the End of the Quiz, you can see the leaderboard and brag about it amongst your friends!

 Use it here: https://discord.gg/qfYzANBgGA , <br>
 Or add it to your own server using this link: https://discord.com/api/oauth2/authorize?client_id=1070574579933777961&permissions=2147599424&scope=bot%20applications.commands